 Cash Savings / Pay As You Go

 529 College Savings Plans are valuable for their tax benefits and the ability to transfer them between family members.
-This is especially important if you have a long time frame to work with like we have in my family.
+This is especially important if you have a long time frame to work with as we have in my family.

-But 529 plans also lock up your money for college related expenses.
+But 529 plans also lock up your money for college-related expenses.
 I prefer to maintain flexibility whenever possible.
 So it may not be a great idea to lock up all your savings in a 529 plan where it can’t be touched without paying taxes and penalties if used for non-qualified educational expenses.

 So our plan is to use 529 plans, but also have some savings and investments in taxable accounts (the term used for accounts that have no special tax treatments, like the tax benefits found in retirement accounts, 529 plans, Coverdell accounts, etc.).

 Having cash in savings and other investments is more flexible than relying solely upon a 529 plan, as the funds can be used for other needs if they arise.
 (Financial emergencies, job loss, relocating, early retirement, child receives a full scholarship, child doesn’t attend college, etc.).
 You do pay taxes on all the earnings in your taxable accounts, but the flexibility may be worth it for many people.